BraleeGilday/string_primitives_and_macros/README.md

 # string_primitives_and_macros
-x86 Assembly-implementation of a program that obtains 10 valid integers from the user, stores them in an array, and then displays a list of the integers, their sum, and truncated average.

-The purpose of this assignment is to reinforce concepts related to string primitive instructions and macros.
-1. Designing, implementing, and calling low-level I/O procedures
+This x86 Assembly program prompts the user to input 10 valid integers, stores them in an array, and displays the integers, their sum, and truncated average.
+The purpose of this project was to practice designing, implementing, and calling low-level I/O procedures as well as implementing and using macros.
-2. Implementing and using macros

-## MASM Program for String and Integer Processing
+## Project Description
-This program implements two macros and two procedures to handle string inputs and signed integers, performing the following tasks:
+This program implements two macros and two procedures to handle string inputs and signed integers, performing the following tasks.

 ## Macros
 1. **mGetString**